 You’re probably wondering, which the font the LinkedIn logo is in?

 Well, you should know that the font is a variant of Myriad Pro, a font that can be purchased online for their “wordmark.” 💡

-Myriad Pro-Light or Myriad Pro-Semibold are two fonts that can be used in the LinkedIn logo.
+Myriad Pro-Light or Myriad Pro-Semibold are two fonts that are used in LinkedIn’s logo.
 They look similar on the outside: they are both sans-serif fonts with geometric letterforms.
 Paul D. Hunt, a topographer, created both variants. 🌌

-If you have a creative soul, you may need the font for a particular layout or project.
-It’s now done 😎.
+If you are a creative soul, you may need the font for a particular layout or project.

 If you want to know the history of this font, full speed ahead.
 Myriad is a sans-serif font that was created by Robert Slimbach and Carol Twombly for Adobe Systems.
 It is neutral and versatile and meets a wide range of uses.

 What does the LinkedIn icon logo look like?

 As with all logos that a major employer brand has, there are several versions.
 Old, outdated ones and updated ones that are more in line with current trends. 🤗

 Today, if we refer to LinkedIn’s “Brand Guidelines” page, 3 versions exist: